-UI Element Purpose

-Graph data points to keep in memory This number controls how many data points is

-kept in RAM memory while Monitoring is

-running.
-This value is per graph (or line in

-the poll list).
-When the graph has this many

-data points and a new one is added, oldest

-data are removed from memory.

-Data remain in the log files even though they

-are removed from RAM.

-SATEL NMS PC Setup gives you an estimate

-of the amount of RAM needed when you set

-this number.
-The estimate is just an estimate,

-and can be off by 50% or more.
+UI Element Purpose Graph data points to keep in memory This number controls how many data points is kept in RAM memory while Monitoring is running.
+This value is per graph (or line in the poll list).
+When the graph has this many data points and a When the graph has this many data points and a new one is added, oldest data are removed from memory.
+Data remain in the log files even though they are removed from RAM.
+SATEL NMS PC Setup gives you an estimate of the amount of RAM needed when you set this number.
+The estimate is just an estimate, and can be off by 50% or more.